J-1 Visa Waiver: Top Questions Answered for You | VisaNation

 Is a J-2 visa holder allowed to work?

 They can work in the U.S. after filing an I-765 Application for Employment Authorization with USCIS.
 Once they receive approval, they’ll then be able to work legally.
-Otherwise, if a J-1 holder would undertake any employment opportunities, they could be accused of unlawful employment and be subject to serious consequences.
+Otherwise, if a J-2 holder undertakes any employment opportunities, they could be accused of unlawful employment and be subject to serious consequences.

 Does the two-year rule also apply to dependents of a J-1 visa holder?